vykuang/toronto-service-calls-2023/docs/potholes.md

   - those APIs are enabled automatically if a project is created via console
 - `google_bigquery_job` for loading geojson as a table in our dataset
   - `Error creating Job: googleapi: Error 404: Not found: Dataset`???
+  - need to set location here as well

+### startup script woes

+- `/etc/environment` accepts only simple assignment, i.e. `VAR=some_value`
+- `/etc/profile.d/<some_file>.sh` accepts `export VAR=some_val`, and will be run on startup
+- both should be acceptable to permanently set environment variables
+- `/etc/environment` works; I only need simple assignments
+- `make_*.py` not able to retrieve environment variables properly
+  - if I SSH in to run them, then it's able to retrieve env vars...
+- `sudo journalctl -u google-startup-scripts.service` to view log output of startup script
+- if I source `/etc/environment`, it's as if I sourced a `.env`; without `export` it doesn't turn become environment, not without a re-login via something called `pam`

 ## Transform